|Previous College:||University of the Pacific|

 While at Durham, Mitchell acted as a player/coach, helping lead the team to a 2017 National Championship.
 The summer prior to joining Ohlone, Mitchell coached water polo for Bellarmine College Prepatory’s club team, for coach Colin Mello.
 In the fall of 2017, the Renegades Family welcomed Mitchell as he assisted the Men’s Water Polo team and the Men’s & Women’s Swim team alongside his former teammate from Pacific, Casey Fleming.
 Mitchell now coaches club water polo for the Stanford WPC 18u boys, and a local swim club, Mission Highlands Sharks.

-In his first season as Head Coach at Ohlone in the fall of 2018, Mitchell helped lead the team to their first Regional Playoff birth in over 20 years, while the team also earned a cumulative GPA of over 3.0.
+In his first two seasons as Head Coach at Ohlone, Mitchell helped lead the program to back-to-back NorCal Regional Playoff births, while the team also earned a cumulative GPA of over 3.0.

-Reading between the lanes, Mitchell obtained All-American honors on the swim team in 2013 & 2014, finishing as State Champions as a member of the Men's 400 Medley Relay, and 2nd place finish at State Championships in the 100 yard backstroke.
+Reading between the lanes, Mitchell obtained All-American Honors on the swim team in 2013 & 2014, finishing as a State Champion, as a member of the Men's 400 Medley Relay, and 2nd place finish at State Championships in the 100 yard backstroke.

 While at Pacific, Mitchell had the opportunity of being part of one of the nation’s top programs, under James Graham.
 Pacific held the #2 rank in the nation in 2015 before falling short to Cal Berkeley and USC at MPSF Championships.
 Mitchell also swam for the Tigers in the spring of 2015, competing in the 100 & 200 backstroke.
 After attending Pacific, Mitchell was offered a scholarship from Durham University to compete for their water polo team, where he helped lead the Saints to a National Championship in 2017.